algorand-coding-challenges/python-challenge-1/projects/challenge/README.md

 So to access a single project under the `projects` folder, it is recommended to `cd` into the project you want to work with and then open your code editor (alternatively refer to VSCode Workspace file at the root).
 If you are reading this and didn't open the `challenge` folder directly, go do that now!! 😁

 1. cd into `projects/challenge` then open the code editor
-2. Setup Dev environment using AlgoKit.
-Run the below .
+2. To setup your dev environment using AlgoKit, run the below command:
 ```bash
 algokit project bootstrap all #algokit bootstrap all is being deprecated.
 Use this command from now on.
 ```